Lori-T/record-a-ghost-sighting/README.md

 <h1>About the Record a ghost sighting training prototype</h1>
-Record a ghost sighting is an accessibility training resource created by Lori Thomson.
+<a href="https://ghost-sighting.lorithomson.co.uk/">Record a ghost sighting</a> is an accessibility training resource.
 It has been designed to help people learn how to find and understand accessibility issues in a fun and memorable way.
 Each page contains intentional accessibility issues that learners can identify, test and discuss.

 <h2>Inspiration</h2>
 This training prototype takes inspiration from Beverley Newing's “Record a goose sighting” accessibility exercise. ,